-- A. With the exception of final course grades, which must be selected from among a standardized set of grading symbols, individual instructors may use a variety of evaluative methods and symbols based on their course objectives and standards. - B. Grading standards and criteria should reflect at least the following factors: - 1.
-The level of the course (i.e., 100, 200, 300, or 400); - 2.
-Student performance in accordance with the instructor's stated expectations and the stated objectives of the course; - 3.
-A general understanding of the minimum quality of academic achievement acceptable for graduation credit.

-C. Mid-term and final grades are submitted to the Office of Advising and Registration for each course.
+- 1. With the exception of final course grades, which must be selected from among a standardized set of grading symbols, individual instructors may use a variety of evaluative methods and symbols based on their course objectives and standards. - 2.
+Grading standards and criteria should reflect at least the following factors: - The level of the course (i.e., 100, 200, 300, or 400); - Student performance in accordance with the instructor's stated expectations and the stated objectives of the course; - A general understanding of the mini-mum quality of academic achievement acceptable for graduation credit. - 1.
+Mid-term and final grades are submitted to the Registrar's Office for each course.